Inepsa/Gilded-RP-Rules/Gilded RP Business.md

 ## 🔹 Selling or Transferring a Business

 - **Ownership Limit:** You are required to own your business for at least 90 days before a business is sold or transferred.
-As stated in the rules, if you sell/transfer your business before your 90 days, you will be blacklisted from owning another business.
+As stated in the rules, if you sell/transfer your business before your 90-day period is over, you will be blacklisted from owning another business.
     - If you sell your business, you are required to wait 30 days before applying for a new business.
 - **Private Sale of Business:** Businesses have set prices that must be paid out to the predecessor.
 You may not overpay or underpay for the business, and you are required to submit documentation in a ticket.
 You are **REQUIRED** to open a ticket before selling a business to inform the Staff about the intent to sell.
 - **Private Transfer of Business:** Transfers must be documented in a ticket with the proper paperwork.
-- **Last Wills & Business:** Businesses cannot be added to your wills.
-If a character dies, their business will either go to their most active employee or it will go back into applications if said employee owns a business already.
+- **Last Wills & Business:** Businesses cannot be added to a character's will.
+If a character dies, their business will either be inherited by their most active employee or revert to the application process if the most active employee already owns a business.

 ---